By TMoM Team Member Laura Simon

 Also, private schools are increasingly offering hybrid options where students spend a day or two in the classroom and complete the rest of the work with their parents.
 Locally, Cathedral Oaks in Clemmons and The Covenant School in Greensboro offer a classical, University-Model hybrid, and Liberty University Online offers a virtual hybrid.

 However, if you have strong feelings about what is taught and when, and if you want your child to have a very different school experience, you’ll need to choose a basic curriculum that reflects your goals.
-As a former teacher with strong opinions about curriculum and learning styles, I quickly realized the latter was the best choice for me.
+The tips below will help you with deciding on your homeschool style and curriculum choices.

 Ask Tons of Questions